russjm/ml-serve/README.md

 | Cache all-miss, 64 clients | 4 processes | 315 req/s | 187 ms | 366 ms |
 | Cache at 90% repeats, 64 clients | 4 processes | 1980 req/s | 3.8 ms | 214 ms |

 Batching was about 3.8x the no-batching case, and the cache about 6.3x the all-miss case.
-Throughput isn't comparable across the load generator column: the single-process client caps around 210 req/s, which clipped the batching peak but not the slower batch sizes, so that 3.8x needs re-measuring.
-Details and the correction in `benchmarks/`.
+That 3.8x needs re-measuring: the single-process client caps around 210 req/s, which clipped the batching peak but not the slower sizes.

+On the kind cluster, four replicas served 145-153 req/s against 71-106 at two, P50 794 ms down to 355 ms. Both sit below the native rows: each pod gets one torch thread and a 1-CPU limit inside Docker's VM.
+Scaling out mid-run is another matter.
+The autoscaler adds pods in under a minute, but a client holding keep-alive connections keeps using the ones it already has, so throughput doesn't move.
+Details and corrections in `benchmarks/`.

 I also checked these numbers against Agrawal et al., *On Evaluating Performance of LLM Inference Systems* ([arXiv:2507.09019](https://arxiv.org/abs/2507.09019)): [Auditing my own inference-server benchmarks](https://gist.github.com/russjm/ce38dde600b1aae380a2c9949bfd8093).